Top 10 Most Innovative Mountain Bike Companies of 2020

 Cannondale continues to advance mountain bikes with one of the industry’s lightest full suspension frames: the carbon Scalpel SE, launched last month.
 The design houses the patented FlexPivot suspension, which is maintenance-free, bearings-free, and stiff.
 Cannondale also recently mandated 50/50 gender representation among athletes and inclusive marketing campaigns with female athletes, says Vice President of Product Peter Vallance.

 Originally, GT Bicycles pushed forward BMX frames.
 Over the decades, GT emerged as one of the most accessible bike brands in the world with “affordable, exceptional products across sub-genres of biking,” explains Senior Brand Manager Mike Marro.
-Enter: the 2015 Grade, the industry’s first-ever carbon, disc brake, gravel-specific bike.
-Within five years, the gravel segment took off.
+Enter: the 2015 Grade, the industry’s first-ever carbon, hydraulic disc brakes, gravel-specific bike.
+Within five years, the gravel bikes segment took off.
 GT relaunched the 2020 Grade Carbon Pro, which was celebrated with the 2020 Gravel Bike of the Year award by Bike Radar.
 The new Grade weighs less—it’s as light as a road bike, highlights Bike Radar—and adopts GT’s triple triangle design: the seatstays overlap the seat tube and top tube, forming a triangle.
 Except, the stays are no longer directly bonded to the seat tube.

 “It’s a really efficient ride: there’s power without a lot of flex.
 But now, the triple triangle technology acts like passive suspension.
 On bumpy terrain, the ride is much smoother than it’s ever been with one of our frames.
 The new Grade frames are 50% more compliant than traditional, or ‘double-diamond’ design frames,” says Marro and adds, “We want to make sure that we are the gateway to the sport and we’re getting more people into biking.”